-- a) Determines on an annual basis the materiality and scope of the ICFR, calculating and evaluating for each company in the Group, the quantitative and qualitative significant accounts and their impact in the ICFR. - b) Determines the structure, implementation and deployments of the ICFR, keeping the GRC tool updated, as a basis for the internal control management (SAP GRC Process Control) and updates the supporting documentation develop for each business (narratives and processes flow charts and risk and control matrixes). - c) Continuously motorizes the defined ICFR controls implementation, and communicates the results of such monitorization through a continued periodical report to Control Coordinators, other players of each business and companies and to the Financial Corporate Directorate.
+- a) Determines on an annual basis the materiality and scope of the ICFR, calculating and evaluating for each company in the Group, the quantitative and qualitative significant accounts and their impact in the ICFR. - b) Determines the structure, implementation and deployments of the ICFR, keeping the GRC tool updated, as a basis for the internal control management (SAP GRC Process Control) and updates the supporting documentation develop for each business (narratives and processes flow charts and risk and control matrixes). - c) Validates proposals for modifications to the design of the ICFR by Process Managers, Internal Control Coordinators, or Corporate or Business Managers and the development of new processes or sub-processes. - d) Motorizes the defined ICFR controls implementation and communicates the results of such monitorization report to control coordinators, other players of each business and companies and to the Financial Corporate Directorate.

-ICFR monitorization is executed with the SAP GRC control tool that has been deployed during this year in the most relevant companies in Spain.
-In this tool the Company manages the risk and control matrixes for the operating and supporting process of the Group and all interested have accessed to it.
-The Internal Audit Corporate Direction can also follows the monitorization carried out under this scheme and its results.
-SAP GRC process control manages ICFR processes and control responsibilities of all areas, and not only of those of the Financial Corporate Directorate.
+ICFR monitorization is carried out with the SAP GRC Process Control tool that is implemented in Spain, Italy and Portugal.
+In this tool the Company manages the risk and control matrixes for the operating, supporting and Group's compliance processes.
+All persons responsible for SCIIF have accessed to it, besides the Internal Control Directorate, which is the Model Manager, and the Internal Audit Corporate Directorate which acts as user viewing the monitoring carried out and its results.
+SAP GRC Process Control manages SCIIF processes and controls that are the responsibility of all areas, not only those belonging to the Corporate Finance Department.

-The Internal Control Unit monthly monitors the identified ICFR controls on the Group processes and asks to the managers of each control the evidence of their adequate implementation.
-It also coordinates and promotes the periodically revision of the controls designed.
-The testing of the effectivity of the controls, the revision of their design, their outcome and modifications (if any), remain recorded and filed in the SAP GRC Process Control tool in those companies where such tool is implemented, and in adequately protected files in those companies where this implementation is still pending.
+The Internal Control Directorate monitors the identified ICFR controls on the Group processes and asks to the managers of each control the evidence of their adequate implementation.
+The testing of the effectivity of the controls, the revision of their design, their outcome and modifications (if any), remain recorded and filed in the SAP GRC Process Control tool.

-For the next fiscal year, the Company will work in the implementation of the Process Control tool in the rest of countries and companies.
-In those companies where the tool is not available the ICFR design, follow up and monitorization, is done using SAP GRC process control methodology in a more manual way.
+In those companies where the tool is not available the ICFR design, follow up and monitorization, is done using SAP GRC Process Control methodology in a manual way.
+Evidence and other information are kept in properly protected archives.